Edinburgh Festival Fringe: Promoters and artistic directors

 The Fringe has made the careers of many on the artistic and organisational side of the Fringe.
-William Burdett-Coutt, Karen Koren, Anthony Alderson and Charlie Wood and Ed Bartlam, the directors of the so-called "Big Four" venues have become well known on the cultural scene.
+William Burdett-Coutts, Karen Koren, Anthony Alderson and Charlie Wood and Ed Bartlam, the directors of the so-called "Big Four" venues have become well known on the cultural scene.

 Ethos

 The Fringe is an open access festival.
 The role of the Fringe Society is solely to facilitate the festival, concentrating mainly on the challenging logistics of organising such a large event.
 Alistair Moffat (Fringe administrator 1976–1981) summarised the role of the Society when he said, "As a direct result of the wishes of the participants, the Society had been set up to help the performers that come to Edinburgh and to promote them collectively to the public.
 It did not come together so that groups could be invited, or in some way artistically vetted.
 What was performed and how it was done was left entirely to each Fringe group".
 This approach is now sometimes referred to as an unjuried festival, open access arts festival or a fringe festival.

 Over the years, this approach has led to adverse criticism about the quality of the Fringe.
 Much of this criticism comes from individual arts critics in national newspapers, hard-line aficionados of the Edinburgh International Festival, and occasionally from the Edinburgh International Festival itself.

 The Fringe's own position on this debate may be summed up by Michael Dale (Fringe Administrator 1982–1986) in his book Sore Throats & Overdrafts, "No-one can say what the quality will be like overall.
 It does not much matter, actually, for that is not the point of the Fringe ...
 The Fringe is a forum for ideas and achievement unique in the UK, and in the whole world ...
 Where else could all this be attempted, let alone work?".
 Views from the middle ground of this perennial debate point out that the Fringe is not complete artistic anarchy.
 Some venues do influence or decide on the content of their programme, such as the Traverse and Aurora Nova, who used to run their own venue but are now just a production group.